simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 | 4			   	| 61.29		   	| 19.74%	   |
 | 5			   	| 123.14	   	| 28.40%	   |

-The days indicated above relate to a single Section.
+The days indicated above relate to a single building.
 Operating two buildings in the same industry, i.e. within the same Expertise category, will cut the required time in half, operating three will bring it down to a third etc. This also happens when both buildings are part of the same Production Line, e.g. two (three, four, five...)
 Farmsteads will bring the time down equally.

 The bonus granted by an expert is a fixed value which is simply added to the workforce's efficiency.
-For example, a workforce operating at 80% efficiency will operate at 102.48% efficiency once 3 experts are activated at the base.
+For example, a workforce operating at 90% efficiency will operate at 102.48% efficiency once 3 experts are activated at the base.

 ### Soil fertility